Holiday inspiration currently loading...

 The picturesque village was originally built in 1810 to house and train sailors for the Napoleonic wars, but following Waterloo, it was left to its’ own devices.
 Once, quite literally, the end of the road north, the village has retained that other-worldly ‘Brigadoon’ feel and offers an overwhelming atmosphere of peace and tranquillity.
 This area is right off the beaten track and completely unspoilt; it’s perfectly possible to walk all day without seeing another soul, should you so wish.
 Photographic opportunities are limitless.
 The mild climate in this part of Scotland is due to the proximity of the Gulf Stream and this encourages a wide diversity of plant and wildlife – witness the famous National Trust gardens at nearby Inverewe.
 Scots Pines are a real feature and are extremely important for national and international conservation.
 Whilst you’re here you may be lucky enough to spot a Pine Marten or a Golden Eagle – or maybe even a Peregrine Falcon.
 Walkers will enjoy the many opportunities available at the nearby Benn Eighe Nature Reserve, and its visitor centre offers many woodland walks and mountain trails.

-Your tour continues further up the coast, past Ullapool, to a small village in a truly hidden corner of the Highlands and a small hotel tucked away by a loch shore.
+Your tour continues further up the coast, following the North Coast 500 route past Ullapool, to a hidden corner of the Highlands and a small hotel tucked away overlooking the most picturesque bay.

 Three centres in the Northwest Highlands, from Lochalsh to Torridon and finally the west of Sutherland.

-Prices based on 2 adults sharing a room, for 7 nights, with 5 on a bed & breakfast basis, and 2 with dinner included (at Drumbeg).
+Price is based on two adults sharing a room, for seven nights on a bed & breakfast basis.

 All itineraries and room types are presented subject to availability at specific hotels.